 Getting dressed or undressed inside a dog kennel-sized tent is a laborious procedure, and you must get your boots on and laced up before you can step on the damp ground outside.

-It doesn’t sound much to get dressed, prepare and eat breakfast, have a wash, take a tent down and pack a rucksack, but overall, at least two hours pass between getting out of my sleeping bag and setting off each morning.
+It doesn’t sound much to get dressed, prepare and eat breakfast, have a wash, take a tent down and pack a rucksack, but overall it takes me at least two hours between getting out of my sleeping bag and setting off each morning.

 Rain slows the procedure down even more, not only because everything has to be done in the shelter of the tent porch but also because I then dawdle, hoping it might clear up before I leave.